 On share and ETF CFDs, the spread simply reflects the difference between the buy and sell prices of the underlying market.

-Overnight funding on CFDs
+Overnight financing on CFDs

-Overnight funding is a fee that you pay to hold a CFD position open for more than a single day.
+Overnight financing is a fee that you pay to hold a CFD position open for more than a single day.
 Essentially, it is an interest payment to cover the cost of the leverage that you use overnight.
 You may also see this referred to as your cost of carry.

-Overnight funding is charged at the equivalent base rate of your instrument +2.5% on long positions.
+Overnight financing is charged at the equivalent base rate of your instrument +2.5% on long positions.
 You will alternatively ‘receive’ the rate benchmark -2.5% on short positions.
 The percentage will be calculated based on the size of your trade at end of the day, and divided by 365 to get a daily rate.

 These are the rate benchmarks for markets in priced EUR, GBP, JPY, SGD and USD: